RebeccaFransson/2DV610---System-test/README.md

 __Expected results__

-User should get a response code of 403
+The server should respond with a status code of 403.

 ___